Abu-Salah-Musha-Lemon/project-info/README.md

 8. "Optimizing Inventory Management and POS Systems for Grocery Stores: A Case Study Analysis" by Rachel White
 9. "Impact of Mobile POS Systems on Retail Operations: A Comparative Study" by Matthew Clark
 10. "Inventory Management Practices and POS System Adoption in Emerging Markets: A Survey of Retailers in India" by Priya Patel
+11. "The Impact of Inventory Management Systems on Retail Performance: A Case Study Analysis" by Emily Johnson (Example)
+12. "Inventory Optimization Techniques for Retail Operations: A Comparative Study" by Andrew Smith
+13. "Implementation of RFID Technology in Inventory Management and POS Systems: A Case Study Analysis" by Sarah Williams
+14. "Strategic Integration of Inventory Management and POS Systems: A Study of Best Practices" by Michael Brown
+15. "Cloud-Based Inventory Management and POS Systems for Small Businesses: A Comparative Analysis" by Daniel Clark